 2014 Higher Ed Analytics Conference Program

-This online conference, now available on-demand, offers 11 focused sessions of 10 minutes each, a closing keynote of 20 minutes and a general session Q&A at the end.
+This online conference, now available on-demand, offers 11 focused sessions of 10 minutes each and a closing keynote of 20 minutes.

 Before You Measure: How to Identify the Right KPIs for Your Unit or School (10-min session)